-Coconut oil is being used as an anecdotal solution for its potential role in managing Topical Steroid Withdrawal (TSW).
+Coconut oil is being used as an anecdotal solution for its potential role in managing Topical Steroid Withdrawal (TSW), but there is minimal evidence of its efficacy.
 Coconut oil has been praised for its health benefits for many years.
 Coconut oil is beneficial for the skin and may help treat psoriasis, eczema, and other skin conditions.
 Coconut oil can also help to prevent wrinkles, sagging skin, and age spots.
 TSW is a complex illness and more research is required around the efficacy of coconut oil.

 Topical steroid withdrawal is a complex health phenomena that can be described as a series of symptoms associated with the gradual or abrupt cessation of topical corticosteroid use.
 Symptoms of TSW can include red, itchy, and inflamed skin, as well as fatigue, anxiety, and depression.
 There is no known cure for TSW, but throughout Facebook groups and online communities, some people are suggesting that coconut oil can help to relieve the symptoms.
 Please keep reading before you attempt to use coconut oil to assist with Topical Steroid Withdrawal.

 Eczema and Psoriasis are the most common underlying skin conditions of people with Topical Steroid Withdrawal.
 Although it is difficult to separate the symptoms of TSW from Eczema and Psoriasis, communities online are suggesting the use of coconut oil to potentially improve their symptoms.